Product safety: 5 - 9 Years

 How big a problem is it?

 Children are vulnerable consumers and are potentially at risk of harm and injury from a wide variety of products.
 This is a relatively small area of risk for 5 – 9 year old children.
 There is however a particular issue with button batteries.
-Safekids and partners have built an in-depth online resource for that.
-See the site here.
+See the Safekids & partners in-depth online resource for button batteries here.

 Who does it affect?

 While children under the age of two are at the highest risk of injury from swallowing products, there are still other risks to older kids in this age category 5 9 years.
 Key to risk management is information.
 We recommend making sure products are right for your child’s age.
 Most products that present risks are formally reviewed by the Ministry of Business, Innovation and Enterprise.
-They make their recommendations public and provide a product recall notice service, which you can sign up to here.
+They make their recommendations public and you can sign up to their product recall notice service here.

 A key issue is that products can be imported that do not present a risk when retailers and consumers first see them.
 They may be on the market before authorities or injury prevention specialists are able to identify the problem.
 Toys with high-powered magnets are an example.
 If swallowed these can join up in the digestive system with such force they can crush tissue.
 Untreated, this can lead to major tissue damage, sepsis and even death.